SonaHakobyan/aca-csharp-2023/interoperable-libraries/assignment.md

 #### Graphics Library ( C# )

-- Develop a Graphics DLL that contains ColoredLine type, written in C#.
+- Develop a Graphics DLL that contains ColoredLine type, written in C#
 	- ColoredLine class should use Line type from Geometry DLL.
-It should have DrawLine public method that draws the colored line in Console.
+It should have DrawLine public method that draws the colored line in Console
-- Use Developer Command Prompt to compile ColoredLine.cs file and referenced Geometry.dll into a single Graphics.dll using C# compiler (csc.exe).
+- Use Developer Command Prompt to compile ColoredLine.cs file and referenced Geometry.dll into a single Graphics.dll using C# compiler ( csc.exe )
-	- Make sure that the integration between the DLLs is correct and that the necessary dependencies are properly resolved.
+	- Make sure that the integration between the DLLs is correct and that the necessary dependencies are properly resolved

 ```cs
 using System;